toni6/serpapi_elixir/README.md

 # SerpElixir

-A small Elixir wrapper test for the SERPAPI Google Finance API that allows you to fetch stock quotes and financial data.
+A small Elixir wrapper test for the SerpApi Google Finance API that allows you to fetch stock quotes and financial data.

 ## Setup with mise